If for any reason you’d like to reserve a garden plot through alternative means, please do not hesitate to contact email@example.com.

 - Old Reservoir off Route 155, behind the Community Center on Lagaret Lane and near the K-9 Cody Dog Park.

-A non-refundable garden fee of $40 is required with your application.
+A non-refundable garden fee of $45 is required with your application.
 This fee will go toward expenses of the community gardens (e.g., fencing, signage, and other supplies).
+If you cannot afford the garden fee, a limited number of scholarships are available.
+Please send an email to firstname.lastname@example.org to discuss a scholarship.

 As a condition of being allowed to garden at the site, I agree to the following: